COMMITTAL PROCESS QLD

-- Make a submission to the Magistrate to say there is not enough evidence to put them on trial.
+- Submit to the Magistrate to say there is insufficient evidence to put them on trial.
 This submission is known as a “no case submission”.

 WHAT IS A NO CASE SUBMISSION?

-If a no case submission is made, the Magistrate must review the evidence and decide if there is sufficient evidence to put the accused on trial.
-The test for the Magistrate is, taking the Crown case at its highest, has a prima facie case been made out?
+If a no-case submission is made, the Magistrate must review the evidence and decide whether sufficient evidence will put the accused on trial.
+The test for the Magistrate is, taking the Crown case at its highest, has a prima facie case been proven?

-The test of whether or not a prima facie case is made out has been considered in a number of cases.
-The case often quoted by Magistrates, although it did not relate to a matter at the committal stage, is the High Court of Australia case Doney-v-The Queen (1990) 171 CLR 207 where at pages 214 and 215 the Court said:
+The test of whether or not a prima facie case is established has been considered in several cases.
+The case often quoted by Magistrates, although it did not relate to a matter at the committal stage, is the High Court of Australia case Doney-v-The Queen (1990) 171 CLR 207 where on pages 214 and 215, the Court said:

-“It follows that, if there is evidence (even if tenuous or inherently weak or vague) which can be taken into account by the jury in its deliberations and that evidence is capable of supporting a verdict of guilty, the matter must be left to the jury for its decision.
-Or to put the matter in more usual terms, a verdict of not guilty may be directed only if there is a defect in the evidence such that, taken at its highest, it will not sustain a verdict of guilty”.
+“It follows that, if there is evidence (even if tenuous or inherently weak or vague) which can be taken into account by the jury in its deliberations and that evidence is capable of supporting a guilty verdict, the matter must be left to the jury for its decision.
+Or, to put the matter in more usual terms, a verdict of not guilty may be directed only if there is a defect in the evidence such that, taken at its highest, it will not sustain a verdict of guilty”.

-In our experience, Magistrates will often find there is a prima facie case.
-If a Magistrate is satisfied there is not sufficient evidence to place an accused on trial, they must discharge the accused.
+In our experience, Magistrates often find a prima facie case.
+If a Magistrate is satisfied there is insufficient evidence to place an accused on trial, they must discharge the accused.

 WHAT IF MY LAWYER DECIDES A COMMITTAL HEARING WITH CROSS-EXAMINATION IS NOT NEEDED?

-If there is not going to be a committal hearing, then your case needs to be transferred from the Magistrates Court to the District or Supreme Court.
+If there is no committal hearing, your case must be transferred from the Magistrates Court to the District or Supreme Court.
 Which Court your offences are transferred to will depend on what they are.

-The main way criminal charges are transferred from the Magistrates Court to the District or Supreme Court, is by a registry committal.
-This does not involve a court hearing.
-The defence and Prosecution complete documentats, which are filed in the Court.
+A registry committal primarily transfers Criminal charges from the Magistrates Court to the District or Supreme Court.
+A registry committal does not involve a court hearing.
+The defence and Prosecution complete documents, which are filed in the Court.
 The Court then prepares a document called a “transmission sheet”, which transmits the charges.

-WHAT HAPPENS AFTER THE CHARGES ARE TRANSFERRRED FROM THE MAGISTRATES COURT TO THE DISTRICT OR SUPREME COURT OF QUEENSLAND?
+WHAT HAPPENS AFTER THE CHARGES ARE TRANSFERRED FROM THE MAGISTRATES COURT TO THE DISTRICT OR SUPREME COURT OF QUEENSLAND?

 - What the matter is committed for (e.g. trial or sentence).